 Career preparation and overseas opportunities

 Sheffield has been ranked among the top 15 universities that employers recruit from (New York Times annual review of Business Leaders, 20 October 2011).
 In a challenging employment market, potential employers really value overseas experience and it’s a great opportunity to challenge yourself, gain a different perspective on things and even pick up a new language.
-Undergraduate BA Hons International Business Management students spend the second year of their degree studying at a university overseas.
+Undergraduate International Business Management BA students spend the second year of their degree studying at a university overseas.
 There is also a range of exchange links available through our Erasmus scheme to study part of your second year at a university abroad.